-This MSc course is suitable for you if you want to work as a leader or manager in service based industries.
-You will learn the systems and techniques used to manage service industries and creation of value in the business across suppliers within the industry and within industry processes.
+This MSc Service Management and Design (SMD) course is suitable for you if you want to work as a leader or manager of service functions within a variety of industries.
+You will learn the systems and techniques used to manage service functions and creation of value in the business across suppliers within the industry and within industry processes.

 Through a combination of both practice and academic rigour you will develop the skills and knowledge to be able to:

 The taught component of the course is a mixture of traditional lectured material, syndicate/group work, large scale delivery, practical work, online learning and forum activities.
 Module leaders are experts in their fields and are supported by external speakers working in organisations at the forefront of their fields.

 Industrial visits are available to all students and the course is assessed through post module assignments.